public-key-cryptography/public-key-editor/README.md

 	It doesn't make sense to use the Rabin cipher because the factorization problem is broken by quantum computing.
-The Rabin cipher can never be broken because factorization will always be harder than multiplication, but the key size would have to be at least 1 megabit if the running time of the algo- rithm is O(n^3) multi-precision multiplications or O(n^4.58) single-precision multiplications or op- erations.
-The fastest classical algorithm could not be faster than prime number generation which re- quires O(n^4) or O(n^3.58) operations.
-A 1 M bit key would only require O(1) == O(n^0) multi-preci- sion multiplications or O(n^log2(3) == log(3)/log(2) == 1.58) single-precision multiplications for encryption using a sesquilinear or three-halves multiplier.
+The Rabin cipher can never be broken because factorization will always be harder than multiplication, but the key size would have to be at least 1 megabit if the running time of the algo- rithm is O(n^2) multi-precision multiplications or O(n^3.58) single-precision multiplications or op- erations.
+The fastest classical algorithm is unlikely to be faster than prime number generation which requires O(n^4) or O(n^3.58) operations, and if it requires a matrix then it would be O(n^3) multi- precision multiplications or O(n^4.58) operations.
+A 1 M bit key would only require O(1) == O(n^0) multi-precision multiplications or O(n^log2(3) == log(3)/log(2) == 1.58) single-precision multiplica- tions for encryption using a sesquilinear or three-halves multiplier.
 (No key size is secure for RSA because the coprime root extraction problem is completely broken.
-This means that the function can be invert- ed as fast as it can be computed.)
+This means that the function can be inverted as fast as it can be computed.)

 	If an integer cipher is not based on the integer factorization / discrete log problem, then there is no need to factor the modulus or solve the discrete log problem.
 For example, the integer cipher y =